DrLupo: Career

 Lupo began his career streaming with Destiny before transitioning to battle royale games, such as H1Z1.
 His channel grew after he began playing Fortnite.
 He often streamed with Ninja, Myth, and TimTheTatman.

-On October 20, 2018, Lupo broke the Fortnite world record for vehicle trick points with a score of 65,004,100 after operating the Quadcrasher.
+In October 2018, Lupo broke the Fortnite world record for vehicle trick points with a score of 65,004,100 after operating the Quadcrasher.

 In 2018, he raised $600,000 for St. Jude Children's Research Hospital.
 In 2019, he set a goal to raise at least $2 million for the hospital.
 He ended up beating his goal raising $2.3 million.

 In December 2019, Lupo officially signed an exclusive deal with Twitch.

 Lupo began playing Escape from Tarkov in 2020.
 He described the game as "unlike any other game I think right now" and noted that it could be played in multiple ways.
-He said the game was "an absolute blast"..
+That year he participated in an Among Us stream with notable people like Alexandria Ocasio-Cortez, Ilhan Omar, and other streamers like Pokimane, Disguised Toast, and Myth, as a get out the vote (GOTV) event.
 Lupo also plays Fall Guys and has been considered by some to be the best player in the world.

-Lupo also participated in an Among Us stream with notable people like Alexandria Ocasio-Cortez, Ilhan Omar, and other streaming stars like Pokimane, Disguised Toast, and Myth, as a get out the vote (GOTV) event.

 In August 2021, Lupo signed an exclusivity deal with YouTube as a content producer, which ended his around 1 1/2-year deal with Twitch.

-Lupo returned to Twitch on September 1, 2024 after his exclusive contract with YouTube expired.
+He returned to Twitch on September 1, 2024 after his exclusive contract with YouTube expired.

-Chess tournament cheating controversy

-In April 2025, Lupo participated in the Chess.com $100,000 prize pool PogChamps tournament with other content creators.
-After being caught cheating using a chess engine, he was disqualified from the tournament and his Chess.com account was closed.
-After initially denying any cheating and then claiming to have had the broadcast open before his disqualification was confirmed, Lupo then blamed getting moves from chat.
-The following day, Lupo admitted to having used a chess engine, claiming that he only started using it after he blundered his queen.
-He apologized.
-Lupo has offered to pay for the next PogChamps tournament or donate $100,000 to a chess-related charity.
+In April 2025, Lupo competed in the Chess.com $100,000 prize pool PogChamps tournament alongside other content creators.
+During the event, his play became the subject of discussion within the chess community and on social media that he might have been cheating.
+Lupo initially commented on the situation during his broadcast and later addressed it publicly the following day, issuing an apology for cheating and explaining the circumstances surrounding the game.
+Following the incident, Lupo offered to fund a future PogChamps tournament or donate $100,000 to a chess-related charity.